This entry includes a virtual tour! Take the tour.

 By the time he donated the land for the park that would later bear his name, Henry Gassaway Davis was already 80 years old.
-From humble beginnings as a railroad brakeman, he later built his fortune over the decades as a railroad tycoon, banker, mining magnate, a U.S. Senator for three consecutive terms, and even as onetime candidate for Vice President of the United States.
+From humble beginnings as a railroad brakeman, he later built his fortune over the decades as a railroad tycoon, banker, mining magnate, U.S. Senator for three consecutive terms, and even as a one-time candidate for Vice President of the United States.
 Indeed as Alton Parker's running mate in the 1904 Presidential election (in which the pair lost badly to Theodore Roosevelt), Davis still holds the record for oldest Vice Presidential candidate in U.S. history.

-Besides this substantial record for business and politics, Davis also accumulated a long ledger of philanthropic achievements, contributing to schools, churches, charitable organizations and even orphanages in large sums.
+Besides this substantial record for business and politics, Davis also accumulated a long ledger of philanthropic achievements, contributing to schools, churches, charitable organizations, and even orphanages in large sums.
 The Davis Free School in Piedmont, Davis and Elkins College in Elkins, Davis Memorial Hospital in Elkins, and the Children's Home Society in Charleston are simply among the more grandiose examples.

 As a Senator he watched Charleston take shape around the new State Capitol.
 Spending more time in Charleston after his third Senate term ended, he found cause to donate land next to the Capitol building for use as a public park.

 Then in 1906 he purchased more land adjacent to the new park and donated it for the purpose of constructing the first Young Men's Christian Association (YMCA) in West Virginia.
 The new YMCA looked upon the state Capitol building from across the present Davis Park grounds until an accidental fire burned down the Capitol in 1921.
 The YMCA was later torn down in 1981--a public gazebo now occupies the grounds where it once stood.